MagikRambo/hawkr/README.md

 ## How to build in AWS

 1. Create an account on AWS. [link](https://portal.aws.amazon.com/billing/signup?nc2=h_ct&src=header_signup&redirect_url=https%3A%2F%2Faws.amazon.com%2Fregistration-confirmation#/start/email)
 2. Type in AWS Amplify in the console management search
-3. click on github or Deploy without git provider
+3. Here you can Click on github or Deploy without git provider

-If you click on github:
+**If you chose to deploy with github:**

-4. sign in and authorize through github
+4. Sign in and authorize through github
 5. Select a repository that you cloned from
 6. Select a branch
 7. Verify build and test settings are proper
 8. Add in the following Environment Variables and their respective values:NEXT_PUBLIC_EMAIL_PASS, NEXT_PUBLIC_EMAIL, NEXT_PUBLIC_GOOGLE_KEY, NEXT_PUBLIC_SUPABASE_ANON_KEY, NEXT_PUBLIC_SUPABASE_URL
 9. Save and deploy

-If you click on manual deployment:
+**If you chose to deploy manually:**

 4. Provide your app name and environment name
-5. Drag your folder of your code
+5. Drag a zip file containing the build with your code
 6. Save and deploy

 Typically, it takes 3-5 minutes to build and deploy a new project.
 Once complete, AWS will provide you with a URL which you may visit.
 Be aware, that once connected to the github repository, the site is now setup as a CI/CD site which will automatically build and go live as updates are pushed to the main repository.

 ## How to build in Vercel

 Since NextJS was created by Vercel.
 They allow free(with some cavetas) hosting.